Harvey Weinstein's accusers

 The Boogie Nights actress told Variety she was once propositioned by Weinstein in the early 2000s when she met him to discuss being cast in one of his movies.

-She alleges he tried to force himself on her and told her his wife would have been fine with it.
+She alleges he implied she had to sleep with him to get a film role, telling her that his wife would have been fine with it.

-"He could sleep with whomever he wanted when he was out of town.
-I walked out of the meeting feeling uneasy.

-"There was no explicit mention that to star in one of those films I had to sleep with him, but the subtext was there."

 Zoe Brock